Norwegian Smoking Pipe

 Made by G. Larsen of Lillehammer, in 1870 and is representative for the Scandinavian/North European pipe tradition dating from early 19th century until about 1920.

-Typically, pipe heads grew bigger as tobacco became more available from the colonies.
 Most pipes were made by local craftsmen who did not leave any form of signatures on their work.

 Gudbrand Larsen from Lillehammer were one of the first Norwegians specializing in pipemaking.
-He stamped his pipes "G.LARSEN" and used the silver stamp "G.L.". "
+He stamped his pipes 'G.LARSEN' and used the silver stamp 'G.L'

 Diane